Canada coronavirus stimulus package promises cash, student loan delays

 OTTAWA (Reuters) - Canada’s C$27 billion ($18.8 billion) aid package will give people affected by the coronavirus outbreak C$2,000 a month and delay student loan repayments, among other measures to boost the economy, Prime Minister Justin Trudeau said on Wednesday.

 After almost a day of wrangling, the House of Commons agreed early on Wednesday to approve the stimulus.
-The Canada Emergency Response Benefit bill was being debated in the Senate.
+The Canada Emergency Response Benefit bill passed the Senate, and is expected to get royal assent, a formality, later on Wednesday.

+A new portal will be set up by April 6 for people who have lost jobs or are unable to work, to apply for the monthly payments which will run for four months.
+More than half a million applied for unemployment insurance last week alone.

 “We are hopeful that the system will be up and running by April 6 and the checks and direct deposits will be flowing days after that,” Trudeau told reporters outside his house.